ginstrom/paladin-novel/chapters/14_legend-begins.md

 Westport.
 Gond's jaw tightened.
 That was nearly a hundred miles southeast—farther than any previous refugee had traveled to reach them.
 The implications were troubling.

 Marcus raised his head, and Gond saw tears cutting tracks through the grime on his cheeks.
 His hands shook as he spoke, and Gond noticed the raw blisters on his palms from weeks of walking with an improvised staff.
 "My granddaughter," he whispered, his voice cracking with exhaustion.
 "The wasting sickness.
-The healers in Westport... they said there was nothing... but I heard stories.
+The healers in Westport... they said there was nothing—but I heard stories.
 A man who could work miracles.
 Please, I have gold—"

 "Keep your gold," Gond said gently, helping Sim support the old man.
 "Where is she?"

 "I...
 I couldn't bring her.
 Too weak for the journey.
-She's with my daughter in Westport, but..."
-Marcus's voice broke.
+She's with my daughter in Westport, but—" Marcus's voice broke.
 "She won't last much longer.
 Please, if you could come—"

 "I can't leave the valley," Gond said, the words tasting like ash in his mouth.
 "Too many people here depend on—"